London Borough of Haringey: Toponymy

+Background

 In the Iron Age and Roman periods, Haringey was peopled by a Celtic tribe called the Catuvellauni, whose extensive lands centred on Hertfordshire and Middlesex.
 The Romans' presence is evidenced chiefly by the roads they built through the area.
 Tottenham High Road was part of the main Roman thoroughfare of Ermine Street.
 There have also been Roman finds in the borough which suggests possible Roman settlement.

 In the 5th and 6th centuries after the Saxon invasions the settlement of Haeringehaia was founded; its name coming from the Old English haeringe meaning a "meadow of hares".

 Haringey remained a rural area until the 18th century when large country houses close to London became increasingly common.
 The coming of the railways from the mid-nineteenth century onwards led to rapid urbanisation; by the turn of the century much of Haringey had been transformed from a rural to an urbanised environment.

-Administration and politics

 Administrative history

-The borough has its roots in the Ancient Parishes of Tottenham (which covered most of the borough) and Hornsey in the south-west; and adopted the name Haringey which was an alternative name for Hornsey.
-These two parishes were probably formed by the end of the 12th century and maintained the same boundaries from that point on.
-Tottenham was part of the Edmonton Hundred, with Hornsey a part of the Ossulstone Hundred, and subsequently the Finsbury Division when Ossulstone was sub-divided.
-Both parishes were a part of Middlesex.

-Wood Green was a chapelry within Tottenham, but population growth led to it becoming a separate ecclesiastical parish in 1866 and an independent civil parish in 1894.
-Wood Green, Tottenham and Hornsey became Municipal Boroughs in 1900, inheriting the boundaries of the pre-existing parishes, except in that South Hornsey was transferred to the Metropolitan Borough of Stoke Newington.

-The borough in its modern form was founded in 1965, from the former Municipal Borough of Hornsey, the Municipal Borough of Wood Green and the Municipal Borough of Tottenham.
-The new borough became part of the new Greater London Council.
-However, some legacy of the historic municipal divisions survives to the present day, with the relative prosperity of the different parts of the borough still split broadly along the old boundary lines.

-Town Hall

-The town hall is Haringey Civic Centre on Wood Green High Road.
-It was opened in 1958.
-It is a listed building.